PEM-Humboldt/biomodelos-sdm/README.md

 ![RStudio_View](RStudio_View.png)

 Now you are ready to customize Bio2_routine and run SDM models.
 You only need,as said before, two more basic elements: environmental variables and georeferenced occurrence data of one or several species.
-The next example will show you the structure and characteristics of both elements.
+We encourage you to follow the next section.
+It will show you the structure and characteristics of both elements and transcendental information to run and learn this application.
 Also, to go deep in this function revise **Structure and Functions** and **More deep in Bio2_routine** vignette.

-## Example
+## Working Example

 ### Environmental Data and Ocurrences